Quebec government measures

 The Government of Quebec announced the launch of two new provincial programs to support businesses affected by COVID-19 and low-income essential services workers.

 • PACME (The Concerted Action Program for Maintaining Employment, officially the Programme d'actions concertées pour le maintien en emploi): This program aims to provide a budget envelope of $100 million to promote employee training, prepare for faster economic recovery and reduce the impact that the economic downturn could have on businesses.
 In this regard, the PACME grants subsidies to employers in order to cover expenses associated with the wages of workers in training and thus supports employment continuity.
 Reimbursement for business training projects will be limited to 100% to cover training expenses, related costs and costs pertaining to human resources management activities.
-For more details on this program, please consult our publication on the PACME program (available in French).
+For more details on this program, please consult our publication on the PACME program.

 • IPREW (Incentive Program to Retain Essential Workers): In order to compensate low-income workers in priority sectors, the Québec government is introducing this new financial assistance program.
 To benefit from the IPREW, workers must receive gross wages of $550 or less per week and an annual income between $5,000 and $28,600 for 2020.
 Eligible workers will be able to receive $100 per week retroactively to March 15, 2020, for a maximum period of 16 weeks.
 The first payment is scheduled for May 27, 2020.